KxSystems/docs/docs/ml/automl/ug/preproc.md

 ---
-title: Prepocessing procedures for the Kx automated machine learning platform
+title: Data prepocessing for the Kx automated machine-learning platform | Machine Learning | Documentation for q and kdb+
 author: Conor McCarthy
-description: This document outlines the default behaviour of the Kx automated machine learning offering in particular highlighting the common processes completed across all forms of automated machine learning and the differences between offerings
+description: Default behavior of the Kx automated machine learning tools; common processes completed across all forms of automated machine learning and the differences between offerings
 date: October 2019
 keywords: machine learning, ml, automated, preprocessing, feature extraction, feature selection, time-series, cleansing
 ---
-# <i class="fas fa-share-alt"></i> Automated Preprocessing
+# <i class="fas fa-share-alt"></i> Automated data preprocessing

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

-As highlighted [here](../../userguide) the running of the function `.automl.run` in its default configuration is achieved by setting the final parameter `dict` to `::`.
-The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.
+The preprocessing of data is of critical importance in all machine-learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.

-## Outline of procedures
+Running the function [`.automl.run`](index.md) in its default configuration is achieved by setting the final parameter `dict` to `::`.

 The following are the procedures completed when the default system configuration is deployed: